Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 Marketing plans for major holidays

-Having an arsenal of holiday marketing campaigns will prepare your business in advance, so you can avoid the stress of planning last minute and simply roll out each campaign as the holidays approach.
+Where possible, we recommend building an arsenal of holiday marketing campaigns handy in advance.
+This helps you avoid the stress of planning at the last minute.
+Simply roll out each campaign as the holidays approach.

 1. Halloween marketing

 First up on the holiday docket, we have Halloween.
 Don’t make the mistake of assuming Halloween is just for kids.
-76% of American adults celebrate Halloween in many ways, from passing out candy to trick-or-treaters to dressing up.
+72% of American adults planned to celebrate Halloween in 2024, in various ways – from passing out candy to trick-or-treaters, to dressing up.

 Whether your business is brick-and-mortar or online, don’t be afraid to get spooky.
 You don’t have to be traditionally terrifying or sell candy to fit the bill.
 Halloween is a great opportunity to show off your creative side.